iarmstr81/CircuitPython/README.md

 # Fading LED
 ## Description
 Makes an led fade from on to off and back.
+We were also introduced to the MetroExpress and CircuitPyhthon in this assignment.
 ## Lesson(s) Learned
 - How to use elif (else if)
+- Basics of CircuitPython
 ## Picture
 This is a diagram of the wiring